Orioles take combined no-hitter into 7th inning, bounce back from blown lead to beat Yankees, 4-3 - NewsBreak

 Orioles take combined no-hitter into 7th inning, bounce back from blown lead to beat Yankees, 4-3

-The Orioles lost their combined no-hit bid in the seventh, then their lead in the eighth.
+NEW YORK — The Orioles lost their combined no-hit bid in the seventh, then their lead in the eighth.
 They won anyway.
-After an infield single spoiled their shot at history and New York Yankees slugger Joey Gallo hit a game-tying two-run home run in the eighth, Pedro Severino’s sacrifice fly off Aroldis Chapman in the ninth gave Baltimore a series-evening 4-3 victory on Saturday afternoon at Yankee Stadium.www.northwestgeorgianews.com
+After an infield single spoiled their shot at history and New York Yankees slugger Joey Gallo hit a game-tying two-run home run in the eighth, Pedro Severino’s sacrifice fly off Aroldis Chapman in the ninth gave Baltimore a series-evening 4-3 victory on Saturday afternoon at Yankee Stadium.www.chatsports.com

 Comments / 0